-On a sunny summer's day the Hendrik Conscience square has the impression of a Italian piazza.
-A terras in the shade, stately facades and on one side the imens facade of the Sint-Carolus Borromeuskerk or the Saint Charles Borromeo Church.
+On a sunny summer's day, the Hendrik Conscience square has the impression of an Italian piazza.
+A terras in the shade, stately facades, and on one side the immense facade of the Sint-Carolus Borromeuskerk or the Saint Charles Borromeo Church.

 The church is built between 1615-1621 in the Baroque highlight of Antwerp.
 In full counter-reformation, the builders, the order of Jesuits, did everything to make it a beautiful church.
 The mean architects were François d'Aguilon en Pieter Huyssens.
 Painter Pieter Paul Rubens did not only contribute to the 39 original ceiling paintings, which were unfortunately lost during a fire in 1718, he also had a big influence on the design of the church's facade, tower, side chapels, and the high altar.